mpalenciaolivar/mpalenciaolivar/README.md

   * **Time-series causality** ML approaches for policy impact evaluation.

 Parts of my past work on industrial, unsupervised topic extraction from text streams have been published in industrial conferences.
 I have created three neural-based topic models and applied them to noisy data from industrial data scraping feeds.
 I have also developed a (proprietary) Python framework to simplify the use and extension of existing models (mine included), thus bridging the gap between model development and Agile software development.
 [The business case, theoretical foundations, paper references, and framework blueprint are available in my dissertation](https://arxiv.org/abs/2307.11775).

-Most of my contributions are located on my [company's GitHub repositories](https://github.com/orgs/cognitive-works-consulting/repositories), and my main public projects are pinned on my profile.

 * *Former* research interests:
   * **Hyperbox-based ML** Highly scalable algorithms with online adaptation capabilities to dynamically changing environments and streaming data.